SiyiP/linked-blog-starter-md/11 HEENT/SFP Introduction to Cranial Nerves Sympathetics, and Parasympathetics of Head and Neck_Hohn.md

 - preganglioninc parasymp fibers come from nuclei in brainstem
 - CN3 - has **parasymp fibers from edinger-westphal nucleus**, synapsing in **ciliary ganglion**
 	- postganglionic parasympathetic ones -> sphincter pupillae muscle + ciliary muscle of accommodation
-- CN 7 - has **lacrimal *superior aspect of the superior salivatory nucleus* and the superior salivatory nucleus,** synapsing in the **pterygopalatine and submandibular ganglion**
+- CN 7 - has **lacrimal nuc, aka *superior aspect of the superior salivatory nucleus* and the superior salivatory nucleus,** synapsing in the **pterygopalatine and submandibular ganglion**
 	-  postganglionic parasympathetic ones -> lacrimal, nasal, palatine glands + submandibular + sublingual glands
 - CN 9 glossopharyngeal - has parasymp fibers from the inferior salivatory nuc -> ganglia of the otic ganglia
 	- inferior salivatory nuc -> preganglionic parasympathetic fibers -> **lesser petrosal nerve** (br of glossopharyngeal n), which will convey parasympathetic nerves to the **otic ganglion in the infratemporal fossa**